Code-Institute-Submissions/JimmyBrunt-MileStoneProjectOne/README.md

 - Font Awesome (https://fontawesome.com/) : Used for the social and heading icons

+- Balsamiq for Wireframes

+- Linux Terminal to download Filezilla using sudo apt get install filezilla

+- sFTP using Filezilla to push files to Gandi servers

+- GIMP to edit tone and saturation of images

 ## Testing

 The site was tested using two browsers, Google Chrome and Mozilla Firefox, on a laptop, where I utilised the DevTools in both browsers to check for compatibility issues on desktop, laptop and mobile devices.